Ex-Morgan Stanley developers launch high-speed cryptocurrency derivatives exchange

 The exchange can manage 300,000 transactions per second, and can deliver an order entry and response time of less than 1 millisecond, Tao said.

-Phemex offers up to 100 times leverage to both retail and institutional investors in bitcoin, ethereum and XRT contracts, Tao said.
+Phemex offers up to 100 times leverage to both retail and institutional investors in bitcoin, ethereum and XRP contracts, Tao said.

 Contracts will soon be able to be backed by not only crypto assets, but also by traditional financial products, such as stock indexes, interest rates, foreign exchange, agricultural commodities, metals and energy, for users to trade easily and with trust, he added.